Public Ledger for Sensitive Data: Introduction

 This also means that a platform that manages the sharing of personal data must have an efficient revocation system that allows granular management of users' consent.
 Ideally users should be able to grant \emph{one-time access}, that in practice means limited in scope: access is granted as long as it is really needed for the fulfilment of the service.
 This property essentially requires automatic revocation.
 Should be noted that this approach follows the best practices of \emph{need-to-know} and \emph{principle of least privilege}, especially when paired with \emph{end-to-end} encryption.

 Public ledgers based on blockchains \cite{bitcoin} are a great solution for storing public information and they guarantee immutability and accountability.
 However serious problems may arise when they are used to store sensitive data, such as health records.
-Moreover this kind of data often needs to be shared between multiple service providers (such as healthcare insurance companies, hospitals, pharmacies) possibly with warranties that this data is legit and not been tampered with.
+In fact this kind of data is inherently private, but often needs to be shared between multiple service providers (such as healthcare insurance companies, hospitals, pharmacies), possibly with warranties that this data is legit and not been tampered with.

 Research on distributed storage has often focused on secure protocols, see e.g. \cite{garay1997secure}, however the advent of GDPR has started a quest for applications with strong privacy properties suitable for sensitive data.
 For example there are interesting works that exploit blockchain technologies to enhance access control \cite{azaria2016medrec,zyskind2015decentralizing}.
 The work of Kosba et al. \cite{kosba2016hawk} provides a solution to the problem of keeping a smart contract private.
 The work of Groth \cite{groth2010short} shows how private data can be encrypted and posted on a blockchain and later prove some properties about it.